Why is Forgiveness in Marriage So Hard?

 Why is there such a difference between positive and negative forgiveness in marriage?

-Researchers Gordon and Baucom (1998) tell us that when a behavior that is serious enough to warrant forgiveness in marriage (let’s call this behavior a “betrayal” as a shorthand), it becomes a profound violation of relational norms and expectations.
+Researchers Gordon and Baucom (1998) tell us that when a behavior is serious enough to warrant forgiveness in marriage (let’s call this behavior a “betrayal” as a shorthand), it becomes a profound violation of relational norms and expectations.

 Because of the unexpected experience of betrayal, the hurt partner’s world is in utter disarray.